Conductor Fiora Contino

 BD: So then really you are waiting for the singer who can carry it through and then you do it.

-FC: I think that is what Allen Stone had in his mind, and I think that he actually put this opera together for Diana Walker.
+FC: I think that is what Alan Stone had in his mind, and I think that he actually put this opera together for Diana Walker.
 She is also uncommonly beautiful.
 She is so stunning.

 BD: Which doesn’t detract from the performance!